miaoshouai/miaoshouai-assistant/README.md

 MiaoshouAI Assistant for [Automatic1111 WebUI](https://github.com/AUTOMATIC1111/stable-diffusion-webui)

+1.6 Add VRAM garbage collection for image generation so that VRAM is freed up after every run; if your run into out of memory, just go to Boot Assistant and click "VRAM Release" to free up the memory.
+1.5 Rewrote how assets are loaded to largely reduce the size and installation time for the extension. (extension reinstall is needed for this version and up).
+Added download covers for all models.
 1.4 Add new feature for using GPT to generate prompts.
 Fixed sub folder support for model management</br>
 1.3 Add support for LyCoris(just put them in the lora folder, <a herf="">LyCoris extension</a> is needed.); Cleanup work for git to reduce project size</br>
 1.2 Add support for model search.
 Allow model to load directly from model management.
 Now you can update model source directly under update tab.</br>